Hint: If you have to ask, you should already be doing it.

 Open a checking account as a partnership, LLC, or corporation

-For entity types other than sole proprietorship, there may be additional documentation required.
+For entity types other than a sole proprietorship, there may be additional documentation required.
 Here are documents needed, based upon the type of partnership:

 - General Partnerships will need a Partnership Agreement or they may use a Fictitious Name Certificate or statement, Certificate of Assumed Name, business license, or Registration of Trade Name.